irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md

  ***Results***

- As a result we have tried two ways of creating ssh key pairs, used key-based authentication to connect to remote machines, created key pairs with passphrase, added keys to ssh agent and used ssh forwaring to connect to remote machines without entering the passphrase.
+ As a result we have used two ways of creating ssh key pairs, used key-based authentication to connect to remote machines, created key pairs with passphrase, added keys to ssh agent and used ssh forwaring to connect to remote machines without entering the passphrase.

  ***Resources***